stuartellis/sve-personal-website/content/articles/just-task-runner.md

     @hugo server
 ```

-## The Backwards Compatibility Guarantee
+### The Backwards Compatibility Guarantee

-The behaviour of _just_ is covered by a [backwards compatibility guarantee](https://just.systems/man/en/chapter_9.html).
+The behaviour of _just_ is covered by a [backwards compatibility guarantee](https://just.systems/man/en/backwards-compatibility.html).
 To verify that new versions of _just_ do not break compatibility, the _just_ project maintain automation to test against _justfiles_ that are published as Open Source.

 This guarantee makes _just_ more suitable for public Open Source projects than other alternatives.
 The developers of the project simply need to specify the minimum version of _just_ that supports the features that they use.
 Tasks will work for contributors and users that have any version of _just_ that is the same or more recent than this minimum version.

 ## Installing just

 If possible, use a tool that enables you to specify which versions of _just_ to install.
 This means that you can install the most recent version of _just_ that is available.
-You can use the [packages for your programming language](#using-just-in-a-project), a tool version manager like [mise](#installing-just-with-mise), or [the feature for Dev Containers](#adding-just-to-a-dev-container).
+You can use [Python tools](#installing-just-for-a-user-with-python-tools), [Rust and Node.js packages](#adding-a-copy-of-just-to-a-project), a tool version manager like [mise](#installing-just-with-mise), or [the feature for Dev Containers](#adding-just-to-a-dev-container).

 If you do not wish to use a tool, see the section on [how to install _just_ with a script](#installing-just-with-a-script).

 These methods also enable you to add a copy of _just_ to a specific project, or install _just_ into a user account so that it is available for all of your work.
 If you install a copy of _just_ into a user account you can [integrate it with your shell](#integrating-just-with-your-shell).

-> If possible, use the Python or Rust tools to install _just_.
+> If possible, use the [Python](#installing-just-for-a-user-with-python-tools) or Rust tools to install _just_.
 The Python and Rust packages contain a copy of the _just_ executable.
 Other tools may download files from GitHub.

 You can also install _just_ with [operating system packages](#installing-just-with-operating-system-packages).
 These packages may provide older versions of _just_.